alex-no/field-lingo/README.md

 `isStrict (bool)` — if true throw when localized column missing; if `false` fallback to `defaultLanguage`.

-These options may be set globally, per-class (AdvActiveRecord / AdvActiveQuery) or per-model.
+These options may be set globally, per-class (LingoActiveRecord / LingoActiveQuery) or per-model.

 ## 🧱 Directory Structure